8i8/conf/README.md

 	exemplify the use of this package in its current state; I thought it best to write something particularly wordy here.`
 ```

-GNU Lesser General Public License v3 (LGPL-3.0)
-See lgpl-3.0.md for a full version of the licence.